helloItsHEssam/Gang/README.md

  ## License:

- Gang is available under the MIT license.
-See the LICENSE file for more info.
+ Gang is available under the MIT license, You can see the LICENSE file for more info.

 ## Contributing:

- I love contributions from everyone.
-By participating in this project.
+ I love contributions from everyone By participating in this project.